Tuesday, November 29, 2016

 Sometimes we read of some who say that echad means "compound unity".
 The word "compound" means to put parts together to form a whole; to form by combining parts, etc. Thus this word means practically the same as "composite."

 Jehovah is different from the false deities of the heathen, which were often worshiped as triads consisting of three parts.
-Jehovah is one Jehovah -- not two, not three.
+Jehovah is one Jehovah -- not two parts, not three parts.

 Jay Green's interlinear says: "Hear, O Israel, Jehovah our God (is) Jehovah one."
 His translation reads: "Hear, O Israel, Jehovah our God is one Jehovah."
 Echad is used here as an adjective modifying Jehovah.
-It really shows that there is but one Jehovah, not two - not three.
-However, in this context, Jehovah is warning about Israel's worship of the idol-gods of the nations.
+It really shows that there is but one Jehovah, not two Jehovahs or three Jehovahs, etc. However, in this context, Jehovah is warning about Israel's worship of the idol-gods of the nations.
 (Deuteronomy 6:12-15) He certainly foreknew that Israel would get involved in such idolatry and would even use His Holy Name in worship of those idols.
-Thus, it was important to note that Jehovah is not more than one Jehovah; there are not a multiplicity of Jehovahs being represented as is found in the heathen lands around Israel.
-While some of the heathen may have used forms of the name Jehovah (Yahweh) in their worship, without a covenant Jehovah is not their God, except in the broad sense that Jehovah is the God of all his creation.
-As such, however, He is still only one Jehovah, but he is not represented by any idol even if the heathen may have used a form of His name as applied to an idol.
+Thus, it was important to for Him to note that He, as their God, Jehovah, is not more than one Jehovah; there are not a multiplicity of Jehovahs being represented as is found in the heathen lands around Israel.
+While some of the heathen may have used forms of the name Jehovah (Yahweh) in their worship, without a covenant Jehovah was not their God, except in the broad sense that Jehovah is the God of all his creation.
+As such, however, He is still only one Jehovah, but he is not represented by any idol even if the heathen or even the children of Israel may have used a form of His name as applied to an idol.

-While it is true that the word "one", whether in English or "echad" in Hebrew, can mean a composite/compound unity, and "one" can have more than one part, as in one cluster of grapes (Numbers 13:23), each grape is a part of the cluster, not the whole.
-Grape one does not equal the cluster, grape two does not equal the cluster, etc., each grape is only a part of the whole.
-One people (Genesis 34:16) does not mean one person is wholly the people as is claimed in the trinitarian dogma, that each of the alleged persons are "wholly" God -- not a part of God.
+While it is true that the word "one", whether in English or "echad" in Hebrew, can mean a composite/compound/complex unity, and "one" can have more than one part, as in one cluster of grapes (Numbers 13:23), each grape is a part of the cluster, not the whole.
+One grape in a cluster does not equal the whole cluster, nor does any grape in the cluster equal the cluster, etc.; each grape is only a part of the whole.
+One of the people (Genesis 34:16) does not mean one person is wholly the people as is claimed in the trinitarian dogma, as that dogma claims that each of the alleged persons of their trinue God are "wholly" God -- not a part of God.

 Likewise, your body is made up many parts, all of which go to make up the composite whole.
 Your arm is not your whole body, nor is your leg, etc., but only a part.